Govin25/QuizMaster/PRIVACY_POLICY.md

 ## How We Use Your Information

 We use your data to:
-- Provide and maintain the QuizMaster service
+- Provide and maintain the Quainy service
 - Authenticate your account and manage sessions
 - Track your quiz progress and display leaderboards
 - Generate personalized statistics and achievements